 A series of articles on this website discusses the Second Coming in the New Testament.
-The purpose of the current article is to explain the Return of Christ from the book of Revelation.
+The purpose of the current article is to explain the Return of Christ from the Book of Revelation.
+Unless otherwise indicated, all quotes are from the NASB translation of Revelation.

 The book of Revelation consists of seven parts: